huntdatacenter/about/pages/en/about/careers.md

             <div class="hc-container-title">
               The quest
             </div>
-            The quest for new knowledge towards a better world is a profoundly meaningful endevor.<br><br>By being part of the HUNT Cloud team, you will create a world where impactful science on sensitive data is being done.
-And a place where people and machines work together to discover knowledge that they couldn't have discovered alone.
+            Advancing knowledge to build a better world is a truly meaningful pursuit.<br><br>As a part of the HUNT Cloud team, you will enable scientists to do impactful science on sensitive data.
+You will be part of creating a world where people and machines work together to discover knowledge that they couldn't have discovered alone.
           </v-col>
           <v-col cols="6" class="d-none d-sm-flex">
           <!-- src="data:image/png;base64,iVBORw0KGgoAAAANSUhEUgAAAAEAAAABCAQAAAC1HAwCAAAAC0lEQVR42mNkYAAAAAYAAjCB0C8AAAAASUVORK5CYII=" -->